dustinpfister/blog_posts/_posts/threejs-face3-color.md

 layout: post
 categories: three.js
 id: 471
-updated: 2021-05-27 15:56:09
+updated: 2021-05-27 16:01:23
-version: 1.17
+version: 1.18
 ---

-It is time for me to revisit the [face3 constructor](/2018/05/11/threejs-face3/) in three.js, in fact I will be writing more content on threejs in general in the next few days.
+It is time for me to revisit the [face3 constructor](/2018/05/11/threejs-face3/) in three.js, in fact I will be writing more content on [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) in general in the next few days.
 Todays post will be on [face3 color](https://stackoverflow.com/questions/51172095/change-the-color-of-mesh-created-using-face3), that is setting colors for each vertex in a face3 instance and how to use it with a material and mesh.
 In This post I will be going over some examples of the face3 constrictor in general, but this will mostly be on face3 color.

+Also now that the face3 and geometry constructors have been removed from three.js as of r125, I will want to come back and edit things post once in a while when I start to learn more about what the current situation is with all of this.
+I have some working examples now that make use of the buffer geometry constructor that I will be getting to later in this post.

 <!-- more -->